Most individuals who would benefit from hearing aids never get them. Many

 connected to the sale of the hearing aid, minus a fee of up to $250.
 Be

-sure to get the dispenser's return fee written into the bill or sale.
+sure to get the dispensers return fee written into the bill or sale.

-unusual for a dispenser to allow 60 days or more days

-for wearers who have special
+unusual for a dispenser to allow 60 days or more for wearers who have special

-needs or who have bought particularly complicated
+needs or who have bought particularly complicated hearing aids.
+Dispensers

 Hearing aid dispensers usually offer a free adjustment period during which

-aware of the dispenser's policy regarding follow-up appointments.
+the dispensers policy regarding follow-up appointments.

-that it just won't suit you.
+just doesnt suit you.

 To back up newly purchased aids, most manufacturers provide a minimum warranty

-You can also buy hearing aid insurance to cover an aid for damage or loss,
+You can also buy hearing-aid insurance to cover an aid for damage or loss,

-either as an add-on to a manufacturer's warranty or as a separate policy.
+either as an add-on to a manufacturers warranty or as a separate policy.

-A hearing aid dispenser should be able to provide information about insurance;
+A hearing-aid dispenser should be able to provide information about insurance;

-check also with your homeowners insurance carrier, as you may be able to
+also check with your homeowners insurance carrier, as you may be able to

 purchase a personal articles floater for hearing aids as part of your policy.

 aid: be wary.
-Because of the "scientific" nature of the purchase, consumers
+Because of the scientific nature of the purchase, consumers

 are often vulnerable to misinformation and bad deals.